configcat/docs/website/docs/integrations/bitbucket.md

 ---
 id: bitbucket
 title: Bitbucket Pipe
 description: ConfigCat Bitbucket Pipe integration.
-This is step-by-step gide on how to use the ConfigCat Bitbucket integration to eliminate tech debt in your project.
+This is a step-by-step guide on how to use the ConfigCat Bitbucket integration to eliminate tech debt in your project.
 ---

 import CodeRefIntro from '/docs/advanced/code-references/_intro.mdx'